Roger Thomas (Kentucky politician)

-Roger Thomas (born 1950) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1996 to 2005.
+James Roger Thomas (born August 20, 1950) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 1996 to 2005.
 Thomas was first elected in a February 1996 special election following the resignation of incumbent Billy Ray Smith to become state agriculture commissioner.
 He was defeated for reelection in 2004 by Republican Jim DeCesare.